RafaelPassador/assignment-sensor-iot/README.md

-# assignment-sensor-iot
+# IoT Kafka MongoDB Pipeline

-Assignment - Data Engineer - Monitoramento de Sensores IoT
+Use `docker-compose up --build` to start.